bluesky-social/indigo/automod/HOWTO_write_rules.md

 - `c.Account.Identity`: atproto identity for the account, including `DID` and `Handle` fields, and the PDS endpoint URL (if declared)
 - `c.Account.Private` (optional): contains things like `.IndexedAt` (account first seen), `.Email` (the current registered account email), and `.EmailConfirmed` (boolean).
 Only hydrated when the rule engine is configured with admin privileges, and the account is on a PDS those privileges have access to
-- `c.Account.Profile` (optional): a cached subset of the account's bsky profile record
+- `c.Account.Profile` (optional): a cached subset of the account's gndr profile record
 - `c.Account.AccountLabels` (array of strings): cached view of any moderation labels applied to the account, by the relevant "local" moderation service
 - `c.Account.AccountNegatedLabels` (array of strings)
 - `c.Account.Takendown` (bool): if the account is currently taken down or not